xpipe-io/xpipe/README.md

 The distributed XPipe application consists out of two parts:
 - The open-source core that you can find this repository.
 It is licensed under the [Apache License 2.0](/LICENSE.md).
 - The closed-source extensions, mostly for professional edition features, which are not included in this repository

+Additional features are available in the professional edition.
+For more details see https://xpipe.io/pricing.

 ## More links